rfzamith/odin-weather-app/README.md

 ### The challenge

-- Search for a location and view the current weather and forecast for the next 7 days
+- The user should be able to search for a location and view the current weather and forecast for 7 days
-- View the optimal layout for the site depending on their device's screen size
-- Perform new searches, the page will update automatically using JS language
+- Ability to perform new searches, the page will update automatically using JS language
--
-- Filter job listings based on the categories
+- Optimal layout for the site depending on their device's screen size

 ### Screenshot